 To really get people mingling and chatting, use this idea as an interactive, make-your own pizza party!
 It’s an instant conversation booster, which can be terrific if you’re hosting friends and family who don’t yet know each other very well.
 Set out lots of different toppings, and your guests will have a blast debating what to choose as they customize their own sections of made-to-order pizzas.
 (You can also choose to make smaller, personal pizzas instead).
 A bonus for you, oh Grill Master: your guests all rotate through, hanging out with you by the grill as you crank out their creations.
 It’s impressive and a lot of fun, too!

 Veggies and the grill were made for each other!
 Grilling caramelizes their natural sugars and heightens their flavors.
 So simple, with practically no extra work at all, since you’re already firing the grill up, anyway.
 It’s basically the same magic that happens when you roast vegetables in the oven (remember how I blather on and on about how much I adore that technique?) … but with grilling, the magic happens outside in the gorgeous summer sunshine (even better!).

-Throw some corn on the grill alongside your main dish for an easy side with big, big flavors!
-The smoky-sweet grilled corn is beautifully balanced out by a little tangy lime juice and a pleasant, tingling heat from cayenne pepper.
+In this recipe, the smoky-sweet flavors of your grilled corn are beautifully balanced out by a little tangy lime juice and a pleasant, tingling heat from cayenne pepper.
 If you don’t want to spend time cutting the corn from the cob to toss this salad together during the party, you can actually make this salad up to a day ahead, too.
 It’s still technically a grilled side dish, if you wanna go the all-grilled route for your menu, but you’ve saved your sanity a bit by getting some of the work done before the party – brilliant!